 South America backpacking route

-Enjoy an authentic tango experience with a tango night with the locals.
+Enjoy an authentic tango experience with a fun tango lesson.

 South America Backpacking Route

-Buenos Aires is famous for its top quality beef steak, but food in general seems to be a passion here.
+Argentina is world-famous for its top quality beef steak and food in general is a passion in Buenos Aires.

-If you’re on a budget, I recommend the steak ‘happy hour’ at a restaurant called La Cabrera.
-You’ll get to sample the top notch steak, accompaniments and Malbec wine with a heavy discount if you arrive early and leave by 8pm.
+For dinner, if you’re on a budget, I recommend the steak ‘happy hour’ at a restaurant called La Cabrera.
+I love this concept: at this notable restaurant you get to sample the top notch steak, accompaniments and Malbec wine for around 40% less than patrons normally pay – as long as you arrive promptly and leave the restaurant by 8pm.
+Fantastic value.
+Alternatively, splurge on a traditional parrilla (steakhouse) experience at the popular Don Julio restaurant for the full Argentine asado experience.

 Why not tuck into a special Buenos Aires gastronomical dinner experience – book it here.